The 2019 Harvard-Yale Game Protest

 The Privilege of Ingratitude

 I say this as someone who came to Yale later in life, as a 34-year-old veteran and lawyer who took a rather unconventional path to divinity school.
-I spent years in the Army.
+I spent years in the Army and Air Force.
 I went to law school on the GI Bill.
 When I arrived at Yale, I was genuinely grateful—grateful in a way that perhaps only someone who has seen a very different side of life can be.
 I walked through the Yale Art Gallery that semester and saw artifacts from Dura-Europos that have been preserved for thousands of years.
 I sat in seminars with world-class scholars.
 I had access to one of the greatest libraries on earth.
 Every day felt like an extraordinary privilege, because it was.

 The protesters at the Harvard-Yale game didn’t seem to feel that way.
 Or if they did, they had a strange way of showing it.
 They took one of the great traditions of American collegiate life—The Game, a rivalry older than most nations—and turned it into a platform for the same performative grievance that has come to define elite campus culture.
 They could have organized a teach-in.
 They could have written op-eds.
 They could have engaged the administration in serious policy discussions.
 Instead, they chose the approach that maximized attention for themselves while contributing nothing of substance to the conversation.